rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 `<container> ... <A:type-x/> ... <B:type-x/> ... </container> C`

-That is, because there would have to be a clear answer as to which section the first content node `C` would have to belong, if a child contains multiple such sectioning nodes.
+That is because there would have to be a clear answer as to which section the first content node `C` would have to belong, if a child contains multiple such sectioning nodes.
 In addition to that, the corresponding ancestor could then also be understood to represent the actual sectioning node.